Support for Early Career Teachers

 - Monitoring and support throughout induction should be sufficient that there are no surprises when an ECT reaches a formal assessment point.

 Statutory induction is the bridge between initial teacher training and a career in teaching.
-It combines a structured programme of development, support and professional dialogue, underpinned by the Early Career Framework, with monitoring and an assessment of performance against the Teachers’ Standards.
+It combines a structured programme of development, support, and professional dialogue, underpinned by the Early Career Framework, with monitoring and an assessment of performance against the Teachers’ Standards.

 How it will work at Worcester Sixth Form College?

 The College aims to support ECTs in the transition between initial teacher training and their teaching career.
 Those ECTs with QTS status are eligible to commence the induction process and will be notified of the start date of this period once agreed by the appropriate body and the principal.
 The start date for induction should be the date when the ECT’s induction programme formally commences.
+This may be a different date from when the ECT’s contract starts.
+The Personnel Officer will inform ECTs of their start date.

 In line with DfE guidance for those serving an induction period in a Sixth Form College, Worcester Sixth Form College will:

-- Ensure that normally no more than 10% of the ECT’s teaching in the FE institution is devoted to teaching classes predominantly consisting of pupils aged 19 and over.
+- ensure that normally no more than 10% of the ECT’s teaching in the FE institution is devoted to teaching classes predominantly consisting of pupils aged 19 and over.

-- Enable the ECT to develop a sound knowledge and understanding of day-today practices and the role of a teacher in a school; ECTs should spend the equivalent of at least ten days teaching children of compulsory school age in a school during their induction; and
+- enable the ECT to develop a sound knowledge and understanding of day-today practices and the role of a teacher in a school; ECTs should spend the equivalent of at least ten days teaching children of compulsory school age in a school during their induction; and

-- Make every effort to provide the ECT with up to a further 10 days experience in a school setting.
+- make every effort to provide the ECT with up to a further 10 days experience in a school setting.

 Timetable – year 1 (10% reduced timetable)